-Students should plan on acquiring a minimum of 15-20 client contact hours per week at their site to ensure completion of the 500 required client-contact hours and supervision hours within two terms of external practicums.
-Many students take a third or more external practicum to complete the required hours.
-Also students need to adhere to their site contract requirements (i.e., school systems provide therapeutic services throughout the school year and require student interns to sign a contract to provide continuous services).
-In addition to the weekly client contact hours, students are required to schedule additional time at the internship sites to complete paperwork, allow for missed appointments, and become a valued part of their site.
+Students should plan on acquiring a minimum of 15-20 client contact hours per week at their site to ensure completion of the 500 required client-contact hours and supervision hours within two required terms of External Practicum.
+Students may also take a third external practicum to complete the required hours and to enhance their skills.
+Students must adhere to their site contract requirements (i.e., school systems provide therapeutic services throughout the school year and require student interns to sign a contract to provide continuous services).
+In addition to the weekly client contact hours, students are required to schedule additional time at the internship sites to complete paperwork, allow for missed appointments, and become a valued member of their site.
 Thus, 20 hours a week committed to the internship site is realistic.
 This time may include weekdays, evenings, and/or weekends, depending on the site requirements.
 If students are unable to commit the needed amount of time to a site, they will need to register and take additional practicum(s) to accrue the required 500 clinical hours.
 Students must be supervised throughout the practicums.

 If students want more diverse experiences, or are not accumulating hours rapidly enough at one internship site, they may develop an additional site.
-A contract for each internship site must be completed prior to beginning at that site.
+A contract for each site must be completed prior to beginning at that site.
 The internship contract should be clearly understood by all parties.
-No more than two internship sites are recommended and must have their faculty supervisor's, Internship Coordinator's and Program Director's approval.
+No more than two internship sites are recommended and must have their faculty supervisor's, Internship Coordinator's, and Program Director's approval.

 Practicums are evaluated by both the site supervisor and faculty supervisor each term, utilizing the program's practicum evaluation forms.
 Students are invited to assess their own performance as well.
-These forms, designed by faculty, closely assess clinical skills and can be obtained online at the SHSS website under student resources, M.S. program.
+These forms, designed by faculty, closely assess clinical skills and can be obtained online at the SHSS website at under the M.S. in Family Therapy program.